DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 ---
-title: "Ways to train if you have a degree"
+title: "Train to be a teacher if you have a degree"
-heading: "If you have a degree"
+heading: "Train to be a teacher if you have a degree"
 description: |-
   Discover how you can train to be a teacher and gain qualified teacher status (QTS) if you have a degree.
 Including school-led and university-led training.
 related_content:
-    Get support training to teach if you're disabled: "/get-support-training-to-teach-if-you-are-disabled" Improve your subject knowledge : "/train-to-be-a-teacher/subject-knowledge-enhancement"
+    Get support training to teach if you're disabled : "/get-support-training-to-teach-if-you-are-disabled" Get school experience : "/train-to-be-a-teacher/get-school-experience"
+    Improve your subject knowledge : "/train-to-be-a-teacher/subject-knowledge-enhancement"
     Who do you want to teach? : "/train-to-be-a-teacher/who-do-you-want-to-teach" Initial teacher training : "/train-to-be-a-teacher/initial-teacher-training"